Birth Control and Sterilization

 How Is Tubal Ligation Done?

 Tubal ligation is performed in a hospital or outpatient surgical clinic while you are anesthetized (put to sleep).
 One or two small incisions (cuts) are made in the abdomen, and a device similar to a small telescope (called a laparoscope) is inserted.
 Using instruments that are inserted through the laparoscope, the fallopian tubes are sealed shut.
 The skin incisions are then stitched closed.
 The patient is able to return home within a few hours after the procedure.
-Tubal ligation can be performed immediately after childbirth through a small incision near the navel or during a cesarean delivery.
+Tubal ligation can also be performed immediately after childbirth through a small incision near the navel or during a cesarean delivery.

 How Effective Is Tubal Ligation?